ielab/cikm2021-website/cfp/short-papers.md

 The Conference on Information and Knowledge Management (CIKM) provides a unique venue for industry and academia to present and discuss state-of-the-art research on artificial intelligence, search and discovery, data mining and database systems, all at a single conference.
 CIKM is uniquely situated to highlight technologies and insights that materialize the big data and artificial intelligence vision of the future.
 CIKM 2021 will take place online in a lively and interactive manner.

+**AUTHORS TAKE NOTE:** The official publication date is the date the proceedings are made available in the ACM Digital Library.
+This date may be up to two weeks prior to the first day of your conference.
+The official publication date affects the deadline for any patent filings related to published work.
+(For those rare conferences whose proceedings are published in the ACM Digital Library after the conference is over, the official publication date remains the first day of the conference.)

 ## Key Dates